Raúl Jiménez: 2013 FIFA Confederations Cup

 On 20 May 2013, Jiménez was named in the 23-man squad participating in the 2013 FIFA Confederations Cup held in Brazil, and featured in all three group games for a combined 96 minutes.
 On 22 June, he was named in the starting eleven for the third match against Japan, being substituted off in the 90th minute for Javier Aquino in Mexico's 2–0 victory.

 2013 CONCACAF Gold Cup

 On 26 June 2013, it was announced that Jiménez was included in Mexico's 23-man squad for the 2013 CONCACAF Gold Cup, replacing midfielder David Cabrera due to injury.
 He was a starter and played in every group stage match, managing to score against Canada in Mexico's 2–0 win on 11 July.
 On 20 July, Jiménez scored the only goal in the quarterfinal victory over Trinidad and Tobago.
-Mexico would be eliminated by Panama in the semifinal.
+Mexico would be eliminated by Panama in the semi-final.